MacKittipat/my-google-auth/README.md

 # Config file

 - secret : Your secret key
 - prefix-password (Optional) : Your static password.
-I recommend you leave it blank.
+It will be prepend to OTP.

 # Example